Guide

 What to copy: Use your loyalty program as a marketing channel.
 Push notifications fill slow days faster than any ad.

-Type: Win-back | Industry: Barber shop
+Type: Win-back | Industry: Barbershop

-The owner called it "a cheat code."
+A barbershop used loyalty data to find customers who had not visited in 30 days.
+One push notification, a targeted offer sent to their wallet, brought many of them back.
+The owner described it as "a cheat code."
 The data showed exactly who was drifting and when to reach out.
 LoyaltyPass's segmentation tools make this easy for any local business.

 What to copy: Use visit data to catch at-risk customers early.
 A well-timed push beats a blanket discount every time.